jawaad-ahmad/dev-inf/README.md

 rebuild of the vdi-base.ova is desired.

-Run the following in a terminal on the VDI host to clean up the VM hard drive and power off the VM:
+Run the following in a terminal on the VDI host to clean up the VM hard drive and then power off the VM:

+    root# /bin/rm /etc/apt/sources.list.d/tempsrc.list
     root# /bin/mkdir /tmp2
     root# for s in export-prep.sh zero-free-space.sh; do wget -O /tmp2/${s} "https://raw.githubusercontent.com/jawaad-ahmad/common-inf/master/scripts/${s}"; chmod +x /tmp2/${s}; done
-    root# /tmp2/export-prep.sh 13579
+    root# /tmp2/export-prep.sh
-    root# /bin/rm -Rf /tmp2
+    root# for f in /tmp2/*; do shred --iterations=1 --zero ${f}; done root# /bin/rm -Rf /tmp2
-    root# /bin/rm /etc/apt/sources.list.d/tempsrc.list
     root# poweroff

+(TODO Not sure about the re-thinning yet; didn't check to see the original VMDK file size before exporting; simply noticed the imported VMDK was a whopping 4 GB.
+Need to go through this one more time to make sure this is useful, because at the moment it didn't do anything to reduce the file size.)

+The export-prep.sh script filled the virtual hard drive free space with zeroes, but Virtual Box exporting doesn't appear to be great at excluding those in the OVA.
+Let's compact the hard drive before the export on the host:

+    host$ cd ${HOME}/VirtualBox\ VMs/${VM_NAME}
+    host$ vdiDiskVmdk=vdi-base-disk1.vmdk
+    host$ vdiDiskVdi=vdi-base-disk1.vdi
+    host$ hddUuid="$(VBoxManage showhdinfo vdi-base-disk1.vmdk  | awk -F ' ' '/^UUID\:/ { print $2; }')"

+Convert the virtual hard drive to VDI format, compact it, and then convert it back to VMDK format:

+    host$ VBoxManage clonehd ${vdiDiskVmdk} ${vdiDiskVdi} --format vdi host$ VBoxManage modifyhd ${vdiDiskVdi} --compact
+    host$ /bin/rm ${vdiDiskVmdk}
+    host$ VBoxManage clonehd ${vdiDiskVdi} ${vdiDiskVmdk} --format vmdk host$ /bin/rm ${vdiDiskVdi}

+Finally, set the original UUID:

+    host$ VBoxManage internalcommands sethduuid ${vdiDiskVmdk} ${hddUuid}

-On the host, run the following to create the base VM OVA:
+Now, run the following to create the base VM OVA:

     host$ VBoxManage export ${VM_NAME} --output "${EXPORTED_VMS}/vdi-base.ova"